Queen Nandi: King Atehene's Wife Speaks After Her Husband's Deportation From Scotland

 Source: UGC

-On Tuesday, April 21, 2026, Kofi Offeh and his family arrived in Ghana after being deported from Scotland, where he was evicted from the Jedburgh forest.
+On Tuesday, April 21, 2026, Kofi Offeh arrived back in Ghana after being deported from Scotland, where he and his 'tribe' were evicted from a forest in Jedburgh.

-According to him, he was coming to establish a new kingdom in Ghana, detailing that his next destination is Sunyani, a place he described as “Sun City” and where “the sunshine starts in Ghana.
+According to him, he would establish a new kingdom in Ghana, detailing that his next destination is Sunyani, a place he described as 'Sun City' and where 'the sunshine starts in Ghana'.

 King Atehene of the self-proclaimed Kubala Kingdom insisted that his identity remains unchanged despite the deportation, explaining that his authority is not tied to a specific location but follows him wherever he goes.